Published by Christina Riley. Last Updated on December 5, 2023.

 As an Estate Winery, Jones von Drehle makes wines exclusively from grapes that are harvested from their 30 acres of vines.
 Nestled in the mountains of Wilkes County, the view from the tasting room is absolutely breathtaking and compliments the sips you’ll have.

-Enjoy Jones von Drehle Friday-Sunday and feel free to bring your pets!
-Jones von Drehle is an easy 10 minutes away from Stone Mountain State Park and a perfect addition to your weekend adventure!
+Enjoy Jones von Drehle Wednesday-Sunday, and feel free to bring your pets!
+Jones von Drehle is 10 minutes away from Stone Mountain State Park and a perfect addition to your weekend adventure!

-Linville Falls Winery is family owned and operated in the High Country.
-The vineyard and farm is situated on over 40 acres and is filled not only with rows of vines for grape growing but also blackberries, blueberries, and other fruits and vegetables.
+Linville Falls Winery is family-owned and operated in the High Country.
+The vineyard and farm are situated on over 40 acres and is filled not only with rows of vines for grape growing but also blackberries, blueberries, and other fruits and vegetables.

 Enjoy food trucks that stop by every Saturday and Sunday.
 Stay awhile at this North Carolina vineyard, enjoying delicious wine and good company.
 Make sure to visit nearby Linville Falls for a hike before you enjoy a delicious glass of wine.